x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/online-meeting-add-ins-for-ios-and-android.md

 Support for third-party remote meeting add-ins includes making it easy for users to join meetings.
 A **Join** button gets added to users' calendar events in Outlook for iOS and Android.
 Clicking **Join** will launch the online meeting app, if the user has it installed.
 If the app is not installed, the browser will launch and guide the user through the process to join the meeting.

 :::image type="content" source="../../media/android-join.png" alt-text="Joining a meeting with a third-party meeting provider in Outlook for Android":::

-The new Join button does not require any add-ins to be installed.
-The Join button is shown regardless of which client created the online meeting.